HL7/fhir-shorthand/input/pagecontent/reference.md

       TenMinuteScore 0..1
   ```

-##### Step 3.
+##### Step 2.
 Defining Slice Contents

-At a minimum, each slice must be constrained such that it can be uniquely identified via the discriminator.
+At minimum, each slice must be constrained such that it can be uniquely identified via the discriminator.
 For example, if the discriminator points to a "code" path that is a CodeableConcept, and it discriminates by "pattern", then each slice must have a constraint on "code" that uniquely distinguishes it from the other slices' codes.
 In addition to this minimum requirement, authors often place additional constraints on other aspects of each slice.

 Future versions of FHIR Shorthand may support standalone slice definitions, but FHIR Shorthand version 1.0 requires slice contents to be defined inline.
 The rule syntax for inline slices is the same as constraining any other path in a profile, but uses the [slice path syntax](#sliced-array-paths) in the path: